United States and weapons of mass destruction: Nuclear weapons

 In 2002, the United States and Russia agreed in the SORT treaty to reduce their deployed stockpiles to not more than 2,200 warheads each.
 In 2003, the U.S. rejected Russian proposals to further reduce both nation's nuclear stockpiles to 1,500 each.
 In 2007, for the first time in 15 years, the United States built new warheads.
 These replaced some older warheads as part of the Minuteman III upgrade program.
 2007 also saw the first Minuteman III missiles removed from service as part of the drawdown.
 Overall, stockpiles and deployment systems continue to decline in number under the terms of the New START treaty.

 In 2014, Bulletin of the Atomic Scientists released a report, stating that there are a total of 2,530 warheads kept in reserve, and 2,120 actively deployed.
 Of the warheads actively deployed, the number of strategic warheads rests at 1,920 (subtracting 200 tactical B61s as part of Nato nuclear weapon sharing arrangements).
 The amount of warheads being actively disabled rests at about 2,700 warheads, which brings the total United States inventory to about 7,400 warheads.

 The U.S. government decided not to sign the UN treaty on the Prohibition of Nuclear Weapons, a binding agreement for negotiations for the total elimination of nuclear weapons, supported by more than 120 nations.

 As of early 2019, more than 90% of world's 13,865 nuclear weapons were owned by the United States and Russia.
+Russia has the most nuclear warheads sitting at 5,977, while the United States has 5,428 warheads.